Table of contents

 21. Take action immediately

-Taking quick actions on emails can actually help keep your inbox under control.
+Taking quick action on emails can actually help keep your inbox under control.
 The whole idea is to not delay the task but to complete the task then & there.
 Whether it’s an email reply, email forward or deletion, make sure to act on that moment itself.
 The faster the action better it is.

 I know it’s quite hard to make it a habit, but once you do, your life becomes so much easier.